 Employees accustomed to driving alone may be concerned about agility if the event of a change in plans.
 A Guaranteed Ride Home (GRH) Program is a safety net for commuters who take transit (or other alternative modes) to work but need to use other transportation to return home due to an unexpected event like a disruption in transit service.
 Let's say a transit rider had to coordinate an Uber ride home.
 They will submit a receipt for the cost of the Uber ride to the GRH program for reimbursement.
-GRH programs are often offered by counties but can also be sponsored by an employer - the latter more common with large companies with the resources and operations to facilitate their own GRH program.
+GRH programs are often offered by counties but can also be sponsored by an employer - the latter more common with large companies with the resources and operations to facilitate its own GRH program.

-Employers can support productivity for long-distance

-commuters by providing mobile hardware and technology.
+Employers can support productivity for long-distance commuters by providing mobile hardware and technology.
 For example, long-distance transit riders with access to a work laptop and wi-fi can choose to respond to work emails or work on deliverables on their ride.
 Smartphones can also be utilized for mobile productivity.
 Some employers offer a monthly stipend toward an employee's phone bill to compensate their off-site availability.

 Providing rewards can spur program enrollment, recognize the good choice of single drivers who transition to a greener commute like transit, or to create healthy competition between employees or departments to sustain green commute behavior.
 Employers can provide digital rewards like an e-gift card or tangible rewards.
 Reward structures can be per trip, monthly drawing, or sweepstakes.
-Commute management software companies like RideAmigos, Luum, and RideShark offer turnkey technology to help you administer your commute program.
-These platforms offer different modules, including trip rewards, parking management and more.
+Commute management software companies like RideAmigos,